International Ship and Port Facility Security Code: MARSEC levels

 Maritime Security (MARSEC) levels were constructed for quick communication from the ship to the U.S Coast Guard for different levels of threats aboard or ashore.
 The three security levels listed below are introduced by the ISPS Code.

 MARSEC Level 1 is the normal level that the ship or port facility operates at on a daily basis.
 Level 1 ensures that security personnel maintain minimum appropriate security 24/7.

 MARSEC Level 2 is a heightened level for a time period during a security risk that has become visible to security personnel.
 Appropriate additional measures will be conducted during this security level.

 MARSEC Level 3 will include additional security measures for an incident that is forthcoming or has already occurred that must be maintained for a limited time frame.
 The security measure must be attended to although there might not be a specific target that has yet been identified.

 Security level 3 should be applied only when there is reliable information given for that particular security threat that is probable or at hand.
 Security level 3 must be set for a timed duration for the identified security incident.
 Although the security levels will change from security level 1 to security level 2 and to security level 3, it is highly possible for the security levels to change drastically from security level 1 to security level 3.

 National implementation

 Europe

 Europe has enacted the International regulations with EC Regulation (EC) No 725/2004 of the European Parliament and of the Council of 31 March 2004, on enhancing ship and port facility security.

 United Kingdom

 The UK has enacted The Ship and Port Facility (Security) Regulations 2004, (S.I.1495 of 2004) these bring the EU regulation 725/2004 into UK law.

 United States

 The United States has issued regulations to enact the provisions of the Maritime Transportation Security Act of 2002 and to align domestic regulations with the maritime security standards of SOLAS and the ISPS Code.
 These regulations are found in Title 33 of the Code of Federal Regulations, Parts 101 through 107.
-Part 104 contains vessel security regulations, including some provisions that apply to foreign ships in U.S. waters.
+Part 104 contains vessel security regulations, including some provisions that apply to foreign ships in US waters.